yoctoproject/poky/documentation/dev-manual/common-tasks.rst

    LICENSE_FLAGS_WHITELIST = "commercial_gst-plugins-ugly license_emgd_1.10"

-As a convenience, you do not need to specify the complete license string in the whitelist for every package.
+As a convenience, you do not need to specify the complete license string for every package.
 You can use an abbreviated form, which consists of just the first portion or portions of the license string before the initial underscore character or characters.
 A partial string will match any license that contains the given string as the first portion of its license.
-For example, the following whitelist string will also match both of the packages previously mentioned as well as any other packages that have licenses starting with "commercial" or "license".
+For example, the following value will also match both of the packages previously mentioned as well as any other packages that have licenses starting with "commercial" or "license".
 ::